danrgonzalez/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> > xargs enables use to apply commands to a series of inputs.

 ---